-The information in this workbook is based on material in the Office of Government Commerce (OGC) UK Successful Delivery Toolkit TM and the OGC GatewayTM Review Pack.
-The Toolkit and Gateway material are Crown Copyright value added products and are developed, owned and published by the OGC.
+The information in this workbook is based on material in the UK Office of Government Commerce (OGC) UK Successful Delivery Toolkit[TM] and the OGC Gateway[TM] Review Pack.
+The Toolkit and Gateway material are Crown Copyright value added products and are developed, owned and published by the UK Cabinet Office.
+Gateway[TM] is a trademark of the UK Cabinet Office.